SAFETY TIPS FOR BUTTON BATTERIES

 problem, in recent years the number of debilitating or fatal battery

 ingestions has dramatically increased.
-Thirty-three deaths and 125 cases
+Thirty-four deaths and 129 cases

 with severe esophageal or airway burns and subsequent complications have